-When the main character from my novel, seventeen-year-old Abby, is thrust back in time, she must learn to conform to the exemplary (and to us, antiquated) rigid manners and customs of that time period - or be hidden away as a delinquent - away from the prying eyes of the people who live in 1867.
+When the main character from my novel, seventeen-year-old Abby, is thrust back in time, she must learn to conform to the exemplary (and to us, antiquated) rigid manners and customs of that time period - or be hidden away as a delinquent - away from the prying eyes of the people who live in the 19th century.

 Her life in the 19th century is SO VERY different from her life in the 21st century, just like it would be for all of us.

 Here's a short list of just HOW different, and what makes Abby an object of ridicule upon her arrival in 1867 -